pytest-dev/pytest-xprocess/README.rst

   new subprocess is invoked.
 To inherit the main test process environment, leave ``env`` set to the default (``None``).

-- stdout is redirected to a logfile, which is returned pointing to the line right after the match
+- the first 50 lines of stdout is redirected to a logfile, which is returned pointing to the line right after the match

 If the server is already running, simply the logfile is returned.